Prof I G Maclachlan

 Professor of French Literature, Fellow of Merton College

 My main research interests lie in the field of 20th-century French literature and philosophy, and particularly the relationship between those domains.
 I have published on writers and thinkers such as Maurice Blanchot, Jacques Derrida, Samuel Beckett, Roger Laporte, and Jean-Luc Nancy, and on topics that include literary time, reading and the senses, the role of the imagination, and the responsibilities of the writer.
-Life writing is another interest of mine, and I’m currently engaged in a study of the autobiographical works of Louis-René des Forêts.
+Life writing is another interest of mine, as is reflected in my most recent book on the autobiographical works of Louis-René des Forêts.

 French language and literature, especially 19th- and 20th-century; modern French thought and literary theory.